Kavanoor: Transport

 The Town has all types of road transport system.
 Since it is on the State Highway Tamarassery- Manjeri it has public buses to all major towns like Mukkom, Tamarasseri, Manjeri, Tirur, Malappuram, Perinthalmanna, and neighbouring district major towns like Palakkad, Thrissur, Wayanad, Kannur.
 The town is rich with more than 600 Autorikshas for easy access.
 Taxi cars available in Plenty.
 Besides there are few tourist bus operators who provide bus, Travellers, Minivans etc for any type pleasure trips.

 The nearest Railway stations are Perinthalamanna to the North (34Km) and Nilambur to the East (27KM).
 The nearest air port is Karippur, called Calicut International Airport.

 Chaliyar is the nearest river, which cater to the water needs of the Town and neighboring areas.

 Water supply

 The town has a public well which was donated by then Kovilakam, the rich landlords of the ancient time.
 The well is still available but was encircled by a private building in at the centre of the town very close to the Irivetty road.
 Besides a new public water supply programmes are going to be commissioned soon which makes purified water available at all parts of the Panchayath, including the Town.
-It is prestigious initiative by the present MLA Bahseer PK.
+It is prestigious initiative by the present MLA Basheer PK.